alexeygrigorev/workshops/mlzoomcamp-serverless/README.md

 Previously we used TF-lite for AWS Lambda.

-In this workshop, we'll use an alternative - ONNX.
+In this workshop, we'll use an alternative - ONNX (Open Neural Network Exchange).

 We need will use the same Keras model as before.
 It was retrained for the newest TF version, you